 SCOPE OF THIS CHAPTER

-For additional guidance see the documents contained in the HM Government Information Sharing Guidance issued in October 2008 which can be found on the Department for Education website/HM And, government information sharing guidance and 2013 Protocol and Good Practice Model.
-Disclosure of information in cases of alleged child abuse and linked criminal and care directions hearings
+For additional guidance, see Information sharing advice for safeguarding practitioners and 2013 Protocol and Good Practice Model.
+Disclosure of information in cases of alleged child abuse and linked criminal and care directions hearings.

 Child Protection - Information Sharing Project: The Child Protection - Information Sharing project (CP-IS) helps health and social care staff to share information securely to better protect society's most vulnerable children.